thepawankumar/backstage/plugins/catalog/api-report.md

 import { ApiHolder } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
+import { CatalogApi } from '@backstage/plugin-catalog-react';
 import { ComponentEntity } from '@backstage/catalog-model';
 import { CompoundEntityRef } from '@backstage/catalog-model';
 import { Entity } from '@backstage/catalog-model';
 import { EntityOwnerPickerProps } from '@backstage/plugin-catalog-react';
+import { EntityPresentationApi } from '@backstage/plugin-catalog-react';
+import { EntityRefPresentation } from '@backstage/plugin-catalog-react';
+import { EntityRefPresentationSnapshot } from '@backstage/plugin-catalog-react';
 import { ExternalRouteRef } from '@backstage/core-plugin-api';
+import { HumanDuration } from '@backstage/types';
 import { IconComponent } from '@backstage/core-plugin-api';
 import { IndexableDocument } from '@backstage/plugin-search-common';
 import { InfoCardVariants } from '@backstage/core-components';